Nash Walters

-Nash Owen Walters (born May 18, 1997) is an American professional baseball pitcher for the Chunichi Dragons in Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) for the Los Angeles Angels.
+Nash Owen Walters (born May 18, 1997) is an American professional baseball pitcher for the Tokyo Yakult Swallows in Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, and in NPB for the Chunichi Dragons.

 Career

 Walters graduated from Lindale High School in Lindale, Texas.
 He committed to attend Texas A&M University on a college baseball scholarship.

 Milwaukee Brewers

 The Milwaukee Brewers selected Walters in the third round, with the 90th overall selection, in the 2015 MLB draft.
 He signed with the Brewers, and spent his first pro season with the rookie–level Arizona League Brewers, logging a 4.15 ERA in 11 games.
 Walters split the 2016 season between the AZL Brewers and the rookie–level Helena Brewers.
 In 14 games (9 starts), he accumulated a 5.35 ERA with 48 strikeouts in 38 2/3 innings pitched.

 Walters missed the entirety of the 2017 season with a right elbow strain.
 He elected to undergo Tommy John surgery in September 2017, and missed the entire 2018 season as a result.
 He returned to action in 2019 with the rookie–level Rocky Mountain Vibes, starting 13 contests and posting a 3.40 ERA with 46 strikeouts in 50 1/3 innings pitched.
 Walters did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 He spent the 2021 season with the High–A Wisconsin Timber Rattlers, making 43 appearances and logging a 4.33 ERA with 82 strikeouts and 2 saves in 60 1/3 innings of work.
 Walters began the 2022 season with the Double–A Biloxi Shuckers, making 42 appearances and recording a 4.60 ERA with 66 strikeouts in 47.0 innings pitched.
 He was then promoted to the Triple–A Nashville Sounds, where he made two scoreless appearances.